Get Started with Expensify in Dynamics 365 Business Central using Assisted Setup Wizard

 10. When ready, click Next.
 (You can return to this setup later, as needed.)

-You are now ready to process transactions from Expensify into Dynamics 365 for Financials.
+You are now ready to process transactions from Expensify into Dynamics 365 Business Central.

-*If you’d rather access the instructions for Expensify Dynamics 365 for Financials – Manual Setup, click here.
+*If you’d rather access the instructions for Expensify Dynamics 365 Business Central – Manual Setup, click here.